 What type of cloth should be packed for Sri Lanka

-The lightweight cotton dress is the best attire in the warmer areas such as beach resort, Colombo, Cultural triangle, literally every place except mountains.
-Adopting the principle of layering is the best strategy when it comes to clothing in Sri Lanka, that means, the using several thin layers of thermally efficient cloth, which is worn in several combinations, depending on the temperature.
+The lightweight cotton dress is the best attire in warmer areas such as beach resorts, Colombo, the Cultural triangle, and literally every place except the mountains.
+Adopting the principle of layering is the best strategy when it comes to clothing in Sri Lanka, that means, using several thin layers of thermally efficient cloth, which is worn in several combinations, depending on the temperature.

-Lightweight cotton dress (lightweight trouser, a long skirt for ladies) is the best dress code in Sri Lanka and only in the mountains, you might need to have a dress to keep you warmer.
+A lightweight cotton dress (lightweight trousers, a long skirt for ladies) is the best dress code in Sri Lanka and only in the hill country, you might need to have a dress to keep you warmer.
 A cotton shirt or T-shirt is more suitable in all parts of the country.
 In the mountains, as it is cold you can add a layer of thermal clothing.

-Monsoon wind is another important factor that contributes to the changes of weather conditions in Sri Lanka.
+Monsoon wind is another important factor that contributes to the changes in weather conditions in Sri Lanka.
 Monsoon has a biannual changing pattern.
 A drastic change of weather results in the island as the monsoon blows in full force.
-The season in Sri Kanka can be sharply categorised into 2: the rainy season and dry season.
+The season in Sri Lanka can be sharply categorised into

-Dry season- depending on the region it starts either in April or November.
+The dry season- depending on the region starts either in April or November.
 West and Southern Sri Lanka experience the sunny dry weather from November to April.
-East coast and northeast, south-east part of the island experience the dry weather from April to November.
+East coast and northeast, the south and east parts of the island experience dry weather from April to November.

-Rainy season.
-As the west, southern coast enjoys the dry weather (From November to April), the opposite side of the country (east, north and south-east) is heavily battered by monsoon wind and the rain.
-South, west and south-west Sri Lank is coming under heavy rain from April to November due to the North-east monsoon, while during the same period North-east Sri Lanka has fine weather for outdoor activities.
+As the west, and southern coast enjoys the dry weather (From November to April), the opposite side of the country (east, north and southeast) is heavily battered by monsoon wind and rain.
+South, west and south-west Sri Lank is coming under heavy rain from April to November due to the Northeast monsoon, while during the same period North-east Sri Lanka has fine weather for outdoor activities.

-What to pack for Sri Lanka holidays can be a little different based on monsoon wind.
-November to April is the best time to visit Sri Lanka if you go to west and southern coast and April to November is the best time to visit Sri Lanka if you are heading to East coast of the island.
+What to pack for Sri Lanka holidays can be a little different based on the monsoon wind.
+November to April is the best time to visit Sri Lanka if you go to the west and southern coast and April to November is the low season in Sri Lanka this is the best time to visit Sri Lanka if you are heading to the East coast of the island.

-Inter monsoon stretches from March, April till end May.
-It is the first wave of south-west monsoon and comes with thunder, lightning and heavy rain.
-Usually, the rain begins in the evening and lasts several hours, morning and mid-day warm and sunny.
-The inter-monsoon is largely confined to north-west, west, south, south-west, the western and southern slope of the central mountain range.
+Inter monsoon stretches from March, and April till the end of May.
+It is the first wave of the southwest monsoon and comes with thunder, lightning and heavy rain.
+Usually, the rain begins in the evening and lasts several hours, morning and mid-day are warm and sunny.
+The inter-monsoon is largely confined to the north-west, west, south, south-west, and the western and southern slope of the central mountain range.
 The leeward side of the mountains (east coast) remains dry during this time.
 Inter-monsoon is followed by monsoon season creating heavy rain.
-The south-west monsoon is the main contributor of Sri Lanka’s rainfall.
+The southwest monsoon is the main contributor to Sri Lanka’s rainfall.

 Sri Lanka attracts warm sun rays and direct exposure to the sun can cause you to have sunburns.
-The sunburns can occur during the whole year.
+Sunburn can occur during the whole year.
 Having a Hat/Cap that provides shade to the head, face and neck from the sun is very important.
-Apply an appropriate sunscreen (factor 6-10 depending on the sensitivity of your skin) to avoid sunburns on hands, shoulders, face.
-Please keep in mind that you need to remove the hats and caps before entering the religious places.
+Apply an appropriate sunscreen (factor 6-10 depending on the sensitivity of your skin) to avoid sunburns on your hands, shoulders, and face.
+Please keep in mind that you need to remove the hats and caps before entering religious places.

 A Warm cap is a handy tool when travelling to the mountains or visiting the places such as Horton plains national park, where the temperature drops to the freezing point sometimes.
 An appropriate warm hat made of polar fleece or wool is recommended, but it is not essential.

-Having several numbers of socks is strongly recommended regardless of the time you have your Sri Lanka holidays.
-Several numbers of thick cotton socks is a basic requirement for travellers who visit Sri Lank temples.
-Usually, every Sri Lank sightseeing tour includes cultural triangle of Sri Lanka and several religious sites such as tooth relic temple, Dambulla cave temple.
+Having several numbers of socks is strongly recommended regardless of the time you have your Sri Lanka tour.
+Several numbers of thick cotton socks are a basic requirement for travellers who visit Sri Lanka Buddhist temples.
+Usually, every Sri Lanka sightseeing tour includes the cultural triangle of Sri Lanka and several religious sites such as the tooth relic temple, and the Dambulla cave temple.
 As you enter the religious places you need to remove the shoes making you walk around on socks.
-In some cases, it might be difficult to walk in the temple garden without socks due to the heated paving stones or sand, and cotton socks helping you to protect from heated floor.
+In some cases, it might be difficult to walk in the temple garden without socks due to the heated paving stones or sand, and cotton socks help you to protect yourself from the heated floor.

-If you are hoping to make sightseeing tours in Sri Lanka, a regular walking shoe along is not enough for the job.
-There is a large amount of trekking and walking as you visit places like Tea plantations, Kandy, even in the cultural sites, Horton plains national park etc, therefore, lightweight trekking shoes that provide good ankle support is recommended.
+If you are hoping to make sightseeing tours in Sri Lanka, regular walking shoe alone is not enough for the job.
+There is a large amount of trekking and walking as you visit places like Tea plantations, Kandy, even the historical tourist attractions and cultural sites, Horton plains national park etc, therefore, lightweight trekking shoes that provide good ankle support is recommended.

 A midweight top can be recommended for travellers in Sri Lanka and it is valid for the whole year.
 As you go to the mountains you can add additional layers to make it warmer.
-Depending on the duration of your Sri Lanka holidays, if it is a 10 days Sri Lanka tour, then 4 to 5 nos should be included in your checklist of what to pack for Sri Lanka.
-If the tour is short such as 3 days Sri Lank tour 2 pieces should be fair.
+Depending on the duration of your Sri Lanka holidays, if it is a 10 day Sri Lanka tour, then 4 to 5 no’s should be included in your checklist of what to pack for Sri Lanka.
+If the Sri Lanka tour is short such as 3 day Sri Lank tour, 5 day Sri Lanka itinerary or 2 day Sri Lanka trip 2 pieces should be fair.
 Moreover, during the daytime, you can move around in a cotton shirt or T-shirt.
-Having plenty of cotton shirt and T-shirts is very important because of high-humidity in Sri Lanka.
+Having plenty of cotton shirts and T-shirts is very important because of the high humidity in Sri Lanka.
 You expected to produce a lot of sweat due to the warm and humid weather.

 The occasional shower can occur at any time of the day in any part of the country.
 It is advisable to have a shell jacket in order to keep you dry during the rain.
 If you are hoping to drop into a rainforest such as Singaraja a shell jacket is strongly recommended as it rains very often in the rainforest.

-Umbrella is an essential tool and should be a part of what to pack for Sri Lanka, Especially if your travel during the south-west monsoon.
+Umbrella is an essential tool and should be a part of what to pack for Sri Lanka, especially if you travel during the southwest monsoon.
 It can be the rainy season or dry season that you travel in Sri Lanka, the umbrella is always been a handy tool.
-It protects you against the UV and avoids sunburns while helping you to stay dry during the heavy shower.
+It protects you against UV and avoids sunburns while helping you to stay dry during the heavy shower.

 A cotton mid-weight trekking pant is very suitable for Sri Lankan weather.
-There are instances that visitors need to enter religious sites.
-It is a rule in Sri Lank to have the legs covered up to (minimum) the knee while you visit temples.
-A short is most suitable when you travel to Sri Lanka because it is very warm and humid.
-Having the ability to make the short long enough to cover knee when it is only required is very practical, and very suitable for all occasions.
+There are instances when travellers visit Buddhist temples and other religious places.
+It is a rule in Sri Lanka to have the legs covered up to (minimum) the knee while you visit temples.
+Short is most suitable when you travel to Sri Lanka because it is very warm and humid.
+Having the ability to make the shorts long enough to cover the knee when it is only required is very practical, and very suitable for all occasions.

 Daypack for the trek

-A 2500 cubic inch pack is suitable for most treks in the island, the pack should carry shell jacket and a pant, fleece jacket, a large water bottle, camera and accessories, binoculars etc. Usually, the transporters have a well equipped first aid kit in their vehicles and therefore travellers are not required to include a first aid box in the list of “what to pack for Sri Lanka”.
+A 2500 cubic inch pack is suitable for most treks on the island, the pack should carry a shell jacket and pants, fleece jacket, a large water bottle, camera and accessories, binoculars etc. Usually, the transporters have a well-equipped first aid kit in their vehicles and therefore travellers are not required to include a first aid box in the list of “what to pack for Sri Lanka”.

-Accessories & Miscellaneous – what to pack for Sri Lanka tour :
+Accessories & Miscellaneous – what to pack for Sri Lanka: